 A conservative approach will mean that you’ll carefully consider the features and structure of your investment loan to ensure that it works for you.
 Work with a mortgage broker to review your borrowing options and find the best structure.

-For instance, it’s advised that you keep around 3-6 months of expenses in an offset account to ensure that you have a contingency buffer.
+For instance, it’s advised that you keep around three to six months of expenses in an offset account to ensure that you have a contingency buffer.
 You may want to find a loan that enables you to make extra repayments without penalty.